lhelms2/howto_rtd/docs/source/quick_rst.rst

   This links to the Headings_ section.

-- Link to a section on another page within the document by adding a label to the section and using the label as the target.
+- Link to a section on another page within the documentation by adding a label to the section and using the label as the target.
 See example below.

   .. code-block:: rst